In a Nutshell

 Our system has been identifying phishing campaigns on an hourly basis.
 In this blog, we will show how attackers take their creativeness to the next level, by leveraging Google services in order to orchestrate new types of phishing attacks.

-The trend described below is comprised of two new techniques:
+The trend described below is composed of two new techniques:

 - Leveraging Google APIs and Google Sites as the hosts of phishing attacks